-- Thames Water recommend the following informative be attached to this planning permission.
-Thames Water will aim to provide customers with a minimum pressure of 10m head (approx 1 bar) and a flow rate of 9 litres/minute a the point where it leaves Thames Water pipes.
-The developer should take account of this minimum pressure in the design of the proposed development. - Before the use commences, the applicant is advised to contact the Pollution Team of Environmental Health & Trading Standards regarding compliance with the Control of Pollution Act 1974 and/or the Environmental Protection Act 1990.
+- 25 You are further informed that: - 1 Thames Water recommend the following informative be attached to this planning permission.
+Thames Water will aim to provide customers with a minimum pressure of 10m head (approx. 1 bar) and a flow rate of 9 litres/minute at the point where it leaves Thames Water pipes.
+The developer should take account of the minimum pressure in the design of the proposed development.

+2 Before works commence, the Applicant is advised to contact the Pollution Team of Environmental Health & Trading Standards regarding compliance with the Control of Pollution Act 1974 and/or the Environmental Protection Act 1990.
 The Applicant should also ensure compliance with the Control of Pollution and Noise from Demolition and Construction Sites Code of Practice 2008 which is available on the Bromley web site.

 If during the works on site any suspected contamination is encountered, Environmental Health should be contacted immediately.
-The contamination shall be fully assessed and an appropriate remediation scheme submitted to the Local Planning Authority for approval in writing.
+The contamination shall be fully assessed and an appropriate remediation scheme submitted to the Local Authority for approval in writing.